code4romania/code4.ro/content/blog/2019/hooked/index.en.md

 I learn from the Code for Romania volunteers in real-time, as we pour over how to best address the latest constraint or the most pressing problem.
 In turn, I work hard to structure and deliver as much of my knowledge to the people who can benefit from it.
 Security, online and offline, is something I try to raise awareness about.
 It takes me back to my college days - here’s a cheat sheet of what software to use and how to browse the Internet, safely.
 If you’re wondering: yes, I wrote this cheat sheet.
 I might have a copy left when we meet over beer.

 **_I hope you get hooked, too._**

+Not sure yet?
+Join us every last Saturday of the month at our HackDays.
+Register [here.](https://tfsg.code4.ro/hackday/)